osamabinlikhon/sheikh-chat/README.md

 # Sheikh Chat

-A modern, responsive ChatGPT-like interface built with Next.js 14, TypeScript, and Tailwind CSS.
-Features server actions for handling AI conversations with a clean, accessible UI.
+A modern, responsive ChatGPT-like interface built with Next.js 16, React 19.2, TypeScript, and Tailwind CSS.
+Features server actions for handling AI conversations with a clean, accessible UI and latest architectural improvements.

 ## Features